ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 - Installing multiple Windows agents requires 25MB of memory to be preserved for each agent.

-- Running traffic across agents adds up to ~70MB of memory and approximately 15% central processing unit (CPU) utilization per agent, with bandwidth reaching 150–200 Mbps per agent.
+- Running traffic across agents adds up to approximately 70 MB of memory and approximately 15% CPU utilization per agent, with bandwidth reaching 150–200 Mbps per agent.
+These figures are based on IBM internal performance testing of the Satellite Connector Windows agent.

 ## Installing multiple Windows agents